CD Burgalés

-Club Deportivo Bupolsa, is a Spanish football club from Burgos.
-It currently plays in Tercera División – Group 8.
+Club Deportivo Burgalés, was a Spanish football club from Burgos.
+Founded in 2006 as CD Estructuras Tino, the club was dissolved in 2024.

 History

-Founded in 2006 as CD Estructuras Tino, it started playing its games in Melgar de Fernamental.
-In 2010 the club was moved to Burgos for working as the farm club of Burgos CF and changed its name in 2011 to CD Burgos.
+Founded in 2006 as Club Deportivo Estructuras Tino, it started playing its games in Melgar de Fernamental.
+In 2010 the club was moved to Burgos for working as the farm club of Burgos CF and changed its name in 2011 to Club Deportivo Burgos.

 In 2012 the collaboration with Burgos CF ended and CD Burgos continued playing as an independent club.
 In 2014 it changed officially its name to Club Deportivo Beroil Bupolsa, its two main sponsors.
 Two years later, as Beroil retires its sponsorship, the club changes again its name to Club Deportivo Bupolsa.